Why Quality Assurance Tester is An Exciting Career

 What does it take?

-There is a set of common skills in the testing industry that are in demand and they include curiosity, adaptation to constant change, analytical mind, eagerness to learn and communication.
-Depending on which position you are aiming for you may be asked to have a bachelor’s degree in computer science or engineering.
-Even if you don’t have a college degree, it is possible to get a job in testing with direct, hands-on experience in the field.
+A set of common skills in the testing industry are in demand, and they include curiosity, adaptation to constant change, analytical mind, eagerness to learn, and communication.
+Depending on which position you are aiming for, you may be asked to have a bachelor’s degree in computer science or engineering.
+Even if you don’t have a college degree, getting a job in testing with direct, hands-on experience in the field is possible.

 Besides the soft skills and formal degree, there are other skills that are good to have and you should develop.
 These skills include: